Dynamometer: Water brake-type absorber

-The water brake absorber is sometimes mistakenly called a "hydraulic dynamometer".
-Invented by British engineer William Froude in 1877 in response to a request by the Admiralty to produce a machine capable of absorbing and measuring the power of large naval engines, water brake absorbers are relatively common today.
+The hydraulic dynamometer (also referred to as the water brake absorber) was invented by British engineer William Froude in 1877 in response to a request by the Admiralty to produce a machine capable of absorbing and measuring the power of large naval engines.
+Water brake absorbers are relatively common today.
 They are noted for their high power capability, small size, light weight, and relatively low manufacturing costs as compared to other, quicker reacting, "power absorber" types.

 Their drawbacks are that they can take a relatively long period of time to "stabilize" their load amount, and that they require a constant supply of water to the "water brake housing" for cooling.
 Environmental regulations may prohibit "flow through" water, in which case large water tanks are installed to prevent contaminated water from entering the environment.

 The schematic shows the most common type of water brake, known as the "variable level" type.
 Water is added until the engine is held at a steady RPM against the load, with the water then kept at that level and replaced by constant draining and refilling (which is needed to carry away the heat created by absorbing the horsepower).
 The housing attempts to rotate in response to the torque produced, but is restrained by the scale or torque metering cell that measures the torque.